 There's no such thing as a free lunch.
 Vermont schools say there should be for kids

-Edorah Frazer has been the principal of Robinson Elementary School in Bristol, Vermont for eight years.
+Edorah Frazer has been the principal of Robinson Elementary School in Starksboro, Vt., for eight years.

 Each year there is one subject she always has to tackle: how to feed her 107 kids.